How to Spot Social Media Addiction in Kids: A Guide for Parents

 How to spot social media addiction among kids

 Hey there!
-Ever catch your teenager glued to their phone and shake your head, thinking, "Kids these days?"
+Ever caught your teenager glued to their phone and shook your head, thinking, "Kids these days?"
 But what if there's more going on?
 What if it's not so simple?
 What if your child is struggling with something serious, like being hooked on something stronger than we realize?

 So, before we dismiss the younger generation's obsession with social media as a lack of self-control, let's dig deeper.
 Let's figure out why it affects us all so much and see if we can do anything about it.